 Similarly, Lantican (2001) defines cereal or grain crops as agronomic crops belonging to the grass family Gramineae which are utilized as staples; the word “cereal” is derived from the most important grain deity, the Roman Goddess Ceres.

 Botanically, however, the seed and the grain are not exactly the same despite their interchangeable use.
-In rice, the grain consists of the brown rice and the enveloping rice hull.
-The brown rice is the plant's true fruit (a type of fruit called caryopsis) and consists of a seed and the sorrounding fruit wall.
-The fruit wall (pericarp) consists of several thin layers of tissues which are fused together and inseparable from the seed coat.
+In rice, the grain consists of brown rice and the enveloping rice hull.
+The brown rice is the plant’s true fruit (a type of fruit called a caryopsis) and consists of a seed and the surrounding fruit wall.
+The fruit wall (pericarp) consists of several thin layers of tissues that are fused together and inseparable from the seed coat.
 In indica rice, the hull consists of the lemma, palea, sterile lemmas, and rachilla.
-The grain, or kernel, of corn (maize) is likewise a caryopsis.
+The grain, or kernel, of corn (maize), is likewise a caryopsis.

-It appears, therefore, that in the strict sense cereal crops are grass plants grown as source of mature botanical fruits called caryopsis.
-But the term is now oftenly used to include the pseudocereals (or pseudograins) which are utilized primarily as staple food just like the cereals but they are not grasses.
+It appears, therefore, that in the strict sense cereal crops are grass plants grown as a source of mature botanical fruits called a caryopsis.
+But the term is now often used to include the pseudocereals (or pseudograins) which are utilized primarily as staple food just like the cereals but they are not grasses.

 Further, the harvesting of the thin, outer fruit wall or pericarp only becomes necessary because it is inseparable from the inner seed.
 It is for the uses of their seeds, particularly the starchy endosperm, that cereal crops are cultivated.

 In addition, although cereals are described as annual plants, some can be perennial.
 Rice and sorghum can be grown as ratoon crops in the tropics.
 Washington State University (2010) reported that perennial grains can be available in the next two decades.
 Researches on the development of perennial grains, primarily wheat, are ongoing in several countries.